Quality service from expert local contractors at

 Hickory Wood

-Hickory wood is hard and strong, with dramatic colors and contrast between the heartwood and sapwood.
+Hickory wood for kitchen cabinet is hard and strong, with dramatic colors and contrast between the heartwood and sapwood.
 Can vary in color from blonde to dark brown, often with yellow or reddish tones.

 It has a rugged appearance and a relatively coarse texture.